mistydemeo/vox_explainer_history/article.md

-# 10 questions about the Covid-19 coronavirus outbreak, answered
+# 9 questions about the Covid-19 coronavirus pandemic, answered

 What are the symptoms of this coronavirus?
 Where did it come from?
-How will the outbreak end?
+How will the pandemic end?

-By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Mar 11, 2020, 11:20pm EDT
+By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Mar 12, 2020, 12:58pm EDT

 The coronavirus outbreak, which began in China, keeps evolving at a dizzying speed.
-With the global case toll rising steeply (reaching over 125,000 on March 11), face masks flying off store shelves, borders around the world closing, and meetings, cruise itineraries, and the global economy upended by the virus, it’s no wonder questions and fears are swirling about Covid-19, as the disease is known.
+With the global case toll rising steeply (more than 127,000 as of March 12), face masks flying off store shelves, borders around the world closing, and meetings, cruise itineraries, and the global economy upended by the virus, it’s no wonder questions and fears are swirling about Covid-19, as the disease is known.

 On March 11, the WHO declared the outbreak a pandemic, a new disease that has spread around the world.
 Many countries have seen reported cases of the virus rise within their borders — and that includes the US.

 “We will see more cases, and things will get worse,” Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told members of the House Oversight Committee on March 11.
 “How much worse … will depend on our ability to do two things: to contain the influx in people who are infected coming from the outside and the ability to contain and mitigate within our own country.”

-There are now more than 1,300 cases, and more than 30 deaths, across the US.
+There are now more than 1,300 reported cases, and more than 30 deaths, across the US.
+Spread of the virus and the slow rollout of testing means numbers could change quickly.
 Meanwhile, outbreaks have been surging in South Korea, Italy, and Iran.
 With the new virus continuing its tour around the world, here are answers to your most burning questions.

 ## 1) What is this new coronavirus, and where did it come from?